 The District was essentially dormant since establishment, until 2013 when Taylor Morrison Esplanade Naples, LLC ("Taylor Morrison Esplanade") acquired the entire land area within the District.
-In 2013 the District issued it's first Series of Bonds, the Series 2013 Bonds, to fund the first phase of development, of its capital improvement program (Phases 1 and 2 of the Development (as defined below) and the District continued the development of the capital improvement program with the issuance of the Series 2015 Phase 3 Bonds for the second phase of development of the capital improvement program (Phase 3 of third Development), its Series 2015 Phase 4 Bonds for the third phase of development of the capital improvement program (Phase 4 of the Development, and it's Series 2016 Bonds for the fourth phase of development of the capital improvement program (Phase 5 of the Development).
+In 2013 the District issued it's first Series of Bonds, the Series 2013 Bonds, to fund the first phase of development, of its capital improvement program (Phases 1 and 2 of the Development (as defined below) and the District continued the development of the capital improvement program with the issuance of the Series 2015 Phase 3 Bonds for the second phase of development of the capital improvement program (Phase 4 Bonds for the third phase of development of the capital improvement of the Development, and it's Series 2016 Bonds for the fourth phase of development of the capital improvement program (Phase 4 of the Development, and it's Series 2016 Bonds for the fourth phase of development of the capital improvement program (Phase 5 of the Development).

 The District manages the provision of infrastructure to the community known as Esplanade Golf and Country Club of Naples (the "Development"), which is approximately 849.44 acres of land and is situated northwest of the intersection of Immokalee Road and County Road 951, entirely in unincorporated Collier County Florida.
-The District's single and special purpose is to manage the construction, acquisition, maintenance and financing of its public works including basic infrastructure, systems, facilities, services and improvements.1
+The District's single and special purpose is to manage the construction, acquisition, maintenance and financing of its public works including basic infrastructure, systems, facilities, services and improvements.